We Asked the World's Best Chefs to Solve Our Every Thanksgiving Dinner Dilemma—and Wow, Did They Deliver

 If you're going to make a rolled-out pie crust, you'll want to be sure the bottom doesn't turn soggy under a load of apples or pumpkin filling.
 Day offers not one but two tips for a crust that stays crisp and flaky all the way through.
 "We do a two-part blind baking: We line the shell with parchment paper and beans and bake until the edges are just starting to set," she says.
 "Then we remove the parchment and beans and, for extra insurance, we'll brush some beaten egg white on the bottom and insides of the crust and put it back in the oven."

 You Can't Clean Your Copper

 A mix of equal parts flour and salt, with enough vinegar to make a paste, is the most effective copper cleaner.
-Every time you wash your copper, says chef Anita Olivarez Eisenhauer, a lecturing instructor at the Culinary Institute of America, in Hyde Park, New York, apply the paste to the outside and the interior of the pot and let it sit for 10 minutes.
+Every time you wash your copper, says chef Anita Olivarez Eisenhauer, a lecturing instructor at the Culinary Institute of America, in Hyde Park, N.Y., apply the paste to the outside and the interior of the pot and let it sit for 10 minutes.
 Rinse it with hot water, then dry with a cloth.
-“It will make the copper shine and help release any bacteria or grease that seeped into the metal when it was hot.”
+"It will make the copper shine and help release any bacteria or grease that seeped into the metal when it was hot," she says.